 Not everyone is able to wear a face mask.
 Below is our advice to help you better understand school rules on face masks and face mask exemptions for pupils.

-- If you’re in high school, you will now be asked to wear a face mask at school for most of the time.
+- If you’re in high school, you will continue to be asked to wear a face mask at school for most of the time.
 This includes in classrooms, communal areas and when moving about the school.

-- You will need to wear a face mask on the school bus or other school transport though, unless your support needs mean you’re don’t have to.
+- You will need to continue to wear a face mask on the school bus or other school transport though, unless your support needs mean you’re don’t have to.

 Not everyone can wear a face mask

 You do NOT need to wear a face mask at school in Scotland if….